N02870941/mazes/docs/README.md

 The limitations of Dijkstra's algorithm is the reason we use A* (A Star) as our primary approach in **path finding**.
 It can be considered a generalization of Dijkstra's algorithm that uses a heuristic value (specific to the problem) that prevents us from straying away on non-optimal paths and helps make more intelligent intermediate steps that lead to the overall optimal solution.
 We can also say Dijkstra's algorithm is a specific case of A* where the heuristic of all adjacent vertices are equal or zero - thus having no impact on decision making.
+This fact, along with the fact that edge weights are all equal is why Dijkstra for simple (single solutions) mazes degrades to DFS.
-The heuristic is an easy-to-compute value computed per iteration (or beforehand) that we use to determine whether or not we are approaching our target.

-The heuristic is a problem-specific computation because for arbitrary graphs (a set of edges and vertices) we do not have any information about how "close" we are.
+The heuristic is an easy-to-compute value computed per iteration (or beforehand) that we use to determine whether or not we are getting closer to our target.
+It is a problem-specific computation because for arbitrary graphs (a set of edges and vertices) we do not have any information about how "close" we are.
 Since we have our graph in terms of a grid, a good choice for the heuristic is the (euclidian or manhattan) distance between the current pixel and the target.

-Although we may not always have a **direct** path, we know we are getting closer if the euclidian distance is shrinking.
+Although we may not always know the **direct** path, we know we are getting closer if the euclidian distance is shrinking.
 With this new tool at our disposal, we make our choice to visit a particular vertex that not only minimizes overall cost, but also shrinks the distance between the current vertex in the search and the target vertex - this assures us we are "getting closer."

+Again, algorithms like Dijkstra's or A* have limited benefit if there is only one solution.
+However, A* allows us to make more **informed** decisions in our search via heuristics.

+Pseudo code follows:

 ## Time complexity of A*